Sv443/WHDL/README.md

 4. Copy `.env.example` to `.env` and fill out the contained environment variables as needed.
 5. Call the command `npm start` to start the service.
   Use something like [pm2](https://pm2.keymetrics.io/), [systemd](https://wiki.archlinux.org/title/systemd) or [Windows Task Scheduler](https://docs.microsoft.com/en-us/windows/win32/taskschd/task-scheduler-start-page) to start it automatically at system startup.

+- ⚠️ Should one of the tokens be exfiltrated, an attacker could download and execute any script with the privileges of the user that started the service.
+You should limit access as much as possible in `.env` and always exercise caution with that file.

 <br><br>